-As an early stage growth entity the Group is not yet operating profitably and during the year ended 31 March 2017 it incurred a total comprehensive loss of \$549,899.
-The Group's cashflow forecasts show that Group is reliant on the raising of sufficient additional share capital to continue its current level of business operations.
-As at 31 March 2017 the Group has a net liability position of \$28,490.
+As an early stage growth entity the Group is not yet operating profitably and during the year ended 31 March 2017 it incurred a total comprehensive loss of \$856,793.
+The Group's cash flow forecasts show that Group is reliant on the raising of sufficient additional share capital to continue its current level of business operations.
+As at 31 March 2018 the Group has a net asset position of \$284,717.